CCFB’s FRESHstart Kitchen Designated a ‘Restaurant Ready Partner’ of the National Restaurant Assoc.

 The six competencies include personal responsibility, communication, attitude, learning, customer service, and industry-specific skills such as culinary knowledge, food safety, and order and payment.

-“The Restaurant Ready program means we are nationally recognized as a partner,” said Rossman.
+“The Restaurant Ready program means we are nationally recognized as a partner,” said Snow.
 “The curriculum affords us an opportunity to give an added credential to the students for those six competencies, which is very important to us, and those in the industry will recognize that our students are restaurant-ready.”

 An additional requirement for programs to receive the Restaurant Ready designation is for them to offer “wrap-around” services to their students once they graduate, and thus help eliminate any barriers to a successful career in the food industry.
 That service is something FRESHstart Kitchen is already doing, as it stays connected with students for two years after they graduate and begin working.

-“We want to advocate for our students and see them succeed,” said Rossman.
+“We want to advocate for our students and see them succeed,” said Snow.
 “We feel very grateful to be part of the journey that each of the students is on and for them to recognize that we are here to support them on that path.”